 - institute specific controls on the manufacture, import, export, distribution and use of ozone depleting substances

-- control the manufacture, import, export and use of synthetic greenhouse gases that are used to replace ozone depleting substances, to give effect to Australia's obligations under the United Nations Framework Convention on Climate Change
+- control the manufacture, import, export and use of synthetic greenhouse gases that are used to replace ozone depleting substances, to give effect to Australia’s obligations under the United Nations Framework Convention on Climate Change

-- promote the responsible use of ozone depleting substances and synthetic greenhouse gases, to minimise their effect on the atmosphere.
+- promote the responsible use of ozone depleting substances and synthetic greenhouse gases to minimise their impact on the atmosphere.

-- prohibits the import, export or manufacture of chlorofluorocarbons (CFCs), halons (halon 1211, 1301 and 2402), carbon tetrachloride, methyl chloroform, bromochloromethane and hydrobromofluorocarbons (HBFCs), without either an essential use licence or a used substance licence
+- prohibits the import, export or manufacture of chlorofluorocarbon (CFCs), halons (halon 1211, 1301 and 2402), carbon tetrachloride, methyl chloroform, bromochloromethane and hydrobromofluorocarbons (HBFCs) without an essential uses or used substances licence

-- establishes a system of controlled substance licences and reporting requirements, for the import, export or manufacture of HCFCs, methyl bromide, HFCs and PFCs, consistent with Australia's obligations under the Montreal Protocol and United Nations Framework Convention on Climate Change
+- establishes a system of controlled substances licences and reporting requirements for the import, export or manufacture of hydrochlorofluorocarbons (HCFCs), methyl bromide, hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs) consistent with Australia’s obligations under the Montreal Protocol and United Nations Framework Convention on Climate Change

-The Ozone Protection and Synthetic Greenhouse Gas Management Act 1989 establishes administrative fees for licences issued under the Act, at the levels set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995 (Ozone protection Regulations).
-The Act also establishes the Ozone Protection and SGG (Synthetic Greenhouse Gas) Account, to allow revenue from the licensing system, import and manufacture levies and the National Halon Bank, to be directed towards: the cost of the Act's administration; ozone depleting substance phase out programs; emission minimisation programs; and the operation of the National Halon Bank.
+The Act establishes administrative fees for licences issued under the Act, with the fees set under the Ozone Protection and Synthetic Greenhouse Gas Management Regulations 1995.
+The Act also establishes the Ozone Protection and Synthetic Greenhouse Gas (SGG) Account to allow revenue from the licensing system, import levies and the National Halon Bank to be directed towards the cost of the Act’s administration; ozone depleting substance phase-out programmes; emission minimisation programmes; and the operation of the National Halon Bank.

-Essential use exemptions and licences for controlled substances, used substances, essential uses and pre-charged equipment are granted for a period of up to two years and stay in force until the end of the licensing period in which they are granted.
-The current licensing period ends on 31 December 2009.
+Licences for controlled substances, used substances, essential uses and pre-charged equipment are granted for a period of up to two years and stay in force until the end of the licensing period in which they are granted.
+The current licensing period ends on 31 December 2007.

 |Type of licence||Number|